You are here

 Students should complete their Declaration of Minor form during registration advising for either the first or second semester of the sophomore year.
 Under limited circumstances, students may begin a minor in the first semester of the junior year.
 Declaration forms are available online.
 The area head of the Minor, the Director of Interdisciplinary Studies and the Registrar must approve the application.

-• Meet with the Interdisciplinary Studies Director to discuss your interests and options.
+• Meet with the Interdisciplinary Studies Director to discuss your interests, options, and Declaration process (only required if you are unsure which minor to pursue).

 • Complete the online Declaration of Minor Form.

-• Students declaring DGMD, GRDS, ILUS, PNTG, PHOT, PRDS, and/or SCNG minors need to also meet with the Minor Area Head for one on one advising.
+• Students declaring DGMD, GRDS, ILUS, PNTG, PHOT, PRDS, and/or SCNG minors are recommended to also meet with the Minor Area Head for one on one advising.

 • Students receive email confirmation once their declaration form has been approved by the Registrar.